 - Orchestrate seamless integration of heterogeneous data to create the European energy efficient buildings & district database and platform;

 - Deliver information which provides immediate value to the user;

 - Set up a return of experience process.

 Development of relevant sectorial key performance indicators (KPIs)

-Several KPIs will be identified and developed to provide insight on different aspects characterising energy performance and sustainability in the building sector.
+Several KPIs were identified and developed to provide insight on different aspects characterising energy performance and sustainability in the building sector.
 These indicators can be used in the whole building life cycle, firstly defined with simulation tools and then measured.
-They will support the decision-making process during the design and operational phases, and they will support the analysis to highlight the reasons for differences between predicted performances and actual performances.
+They support the decision-making process during the design and operational phases, and they support the analysis to highlight the reasons for differences between predicted performances and actual performances.